Prasanna0o0/Ecommerce/README.md

 - User Authentication: Secure login and registration.
 - Product Listings: Display products with details and pricing.
 - Shopping Cart: Add products to cart and manage quantities.
-- Checkout: Seamless payment processing with Stripe.
+- Checkout: Seamless Payment processing with Stripe Payment Gateway.
 - Responsive Design: Optimized for desktop and mobile devices.

  Technologies Used